Shoreline creation

 mydelta.skeletonize()

-RivGraph will write your georeferenced skeleton at path_to_results.
+RivGraph will write the georeferenced skeleton into the results folder.

-• Make sure your final shoreline cuts the skeleton into two disconnected components.
+The final shoreline should split the skeleton into two disconnected components.

 The pruned network is in blue; the outlet nodes are yellow.

-Notice that all the spurious skeleton portions have been trimmed, as have all the links in the ocean.
-We also see outlet nodes have been placed exactly where the shoreline intersected the skeleton.
+Notice that the spurious offshore skeleton has been removed and outlet nodes have been placed where the shoreline intersects the network.